Competition between Airbus and Boeing: World Trade Organization litigation

 On 12 March 2012, the appellate body of the WTO released its findings confirming the illegality of subsidies to Boeing whilst confirming the legality of repayable loans made to Airbus.
 The WTO stated that Boeing had received at least $5.3 billion in illegal cash subsidies at an estimated cost to Airbus of $45 billion.
 A further $2 billion in state and local subsidies that Boeing is set to receive have also been declared illegal.
 Boeing and the US government were given six months to change the way government support for Boeing is handled.
 At the DSB meeting on 13 April 2012, the United States informed the DSB that it intended to implement the DSB recommendations and rulings in a manner that respects its WTO obligations and within the time-frame established in Article 7.9 of the SCM Agreement.
 The European Union welcomed the US intention and noted that the 6-month period stipulated in Article 7.9 of the SCM Agreement would expire on 23 September 2012.
 On 24 April 2012, the European Union and the United States informed the DSB of Agreed Procedures under Articles 21 and 22 of the DSU and Article 7 of the SCM Agreement.

 On 25 September 2012, the EU requested discussions with the US, because of the alleged non-compliance of the US and Boeing with the WTO ruling of 12 March 2012.
 On 27 September 2012, the EU requested the WTO to approve EU countermeasures against the USA's subsidy of Boeing.
-The WTO approved creating a panel to rule on the disputed compliance this was initially to rule in 2014 but is not now expected to complete its work before 2016 due to the complexity of the case.
-The EU wants permission to place trade sanctions of up to 12 billion US$ annually against the USA.
-The EU believes this amount represents the damage the illegal subsidies of Boeing cause to the EU.
+The WTO approved the creation of a panel to rule on the dispute; this ruling was originally scheduled for 2014 but, because of the complexity of the case, was deferred to be decided not before 2016.
+The EU wanted permission to place trade sanctions of up to 12 billion US$ annually against the USA.
+The EU believed this amount represents the damage the illegal subsidies of Boeing cause to the EU.